Alok345/iit_vlab/README.md

 chemical-supplies-management/
 │
 ├── index.html

 ├── style.css

 ├── app.js

 ├── manifest.json

 ├── service-worker.js

 ├── icon-192x192.png

 └── README.md
 ```

 ### Key Files:

-- `index.html`: The main HTML page that displays the application interface.
+- index.html: The main HTML page that displays the application interface.
-- `style.css`: Contains all the custom styles and layout for the app.
+- style.css: Contains all the custom styles and layout for the app.
-- `app.js`: JavaScript functionality that handles data manipulation, sorting, and saving.
+- app.js: JavaScript functionality that handles data manipulation, sorting, and saving.
-- `manifest.json`: Defines metadata for PWA functionality.
+- manifest.json: Defines metadata for PWA functionality.
-- `service-worker.js`: Manages caching and offline usage for the PWA.
+- service-worker.js: Manages caching and offline usage for the PWA.
-- `images/`: Directory containing app icons and other image assets.
+- Same Directory : Directory containing app icons and other image assets.

 ## Features